 It was evening already.
 I got up and, finally, I knew.

 6. First steps in Cernobbio

-At the beginning I worked for Engel & Volkers and their first agency in Cernobbio.
+At the beginning I worked for the franchisee of a foreign real estate agency in Cernobbio.
 I showed up, introduced myself and they hired me.
 I sold my very first high-value apartment to an American client just a few weeks later.
 He came in and listened carefully to me as I showed him the apartment pictures.
 I was surprised at how quickly he made a decision.
 This was a period of intense training, hard work and limited satisfaction.
-I did not get much credit for my full commitment and passion.
+I did not get enough credit for my full commitment and passion.